 The Crossbow Boom

 Crossbows have experienced a surge in popularity across North America, with an increasing number of jurisdictions allowing their use during archery seasons.
 The result is a highly competitive market full of innovation—new designs are lighter, safer, quieter, and more intuitive than ever before.
-Today’s crossbows are dramatically more advanced than models from a decade, or even a few years ago, creating an exciting but complex landscape for buyers.
+Today’s crossbows are dramatically more advanced than models from a decade or even a few years ago, creating an exciting but complex landscape for buyers.

 Retailers are feeling the shift, with more than 50% of archery sales in some areas now attributed to crossbows and accessories.
 The Archery Trade Association (ATA) has taken notice, offering seminars to help shops capitalize on this growing market.
 There’s never been a better time for hunters to buy, but there are more choices than ever.

-The Real Test: Side-by-Side on the Range
+The Real Test: Side-by-Side on the Range with the Best Crossbows

 To cut through the marketing and focus on real-world performance, a dedicated testing crew spent over 40 hours assembling, shooting, and evaluating a wide range of new crossbows.
 This wasn’t a casual backyard shoot, but a disciplined comparison, involving hundreds of arrows launched, precise measurement tools, and detailed observations.
 To make the tests feel like a real hunting situation, we endured a steady drizzle of rain, overcast skies, and a breeze that made it challenging to hold dead still.